isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 in an highly automated way.
 The |project_name| builds on top of these tools to provide a resilient REST API and a web interface allowing users with little to no knowledge of IT management to easily self-provision the infrastructure they require.
-The process of wrapping infrastucture and workloads in an App that will be then understood and deployed by the |project_name| is called *packaging*.
+The process of wrapping infrastructure and workloads in an App that will be then understood and deployed by the |project_name| is called *packaging*.

 .. _portal-tools: